dan070/cardsimulations/README.md

     - put in randomly
 - Stack shuffle / randomize
 - Stack can be empty, and this is not an error.
 Each function returns empty object.
+- Stacks are reversed, so that bottom card becomes top card.

 ### Hands
 - Hands are also stacks, but with certain logic to facilitate game play.